hermetic-architecture-portal/react-auto-edit/readme.md

 ## Customisation

+React Auto Edit is designed to be highly customisable.
+The project in `examples/customisation` demonstrates some of the available options.

 ### CSS
 You can override the classes in the supplied CSS file (static/Edit.css), or leave it out of your project altogether.

+### UIFactory
+If you want to return different React components than standard, subclass UIFactory, override the methods as needed and pass an instance of the subclass in the Controller options argument.
+Refer to the `examples/customisation` project for examples of usage.

 ### ApiProxy
 If your target API does not correspond to the conventions expected by ApiProxy you can subclass ApiProxy and pass an instance of the subclass to Controller.